Valour Surpasses US$1 Billion In Assets Under Management

 About DeFi Technologies

-Valour Inc. and Valour Digital Securities Limited (together, " Valour ") issues exchange traded products (" ETPs" ) that enable retail and institutional investors to access digital assets in a simple and secure way via their traditional bank account.
+Valour Inc. and Valour Digital Securities Limited (together,“ Valour ”) issues exchange traded products (“ ETPs” ) that enable retail and institutional investors to access digital assets in a simple and secure way via their traditional bank account.
 Valour is part of the asset management business line of DeFi Technologies Inc. (CBOE CA: DEFI ) (GR: R9B ) (OTC: DEFTF ).
-For more information about Valour, to subscribe, or to receive updates, visit href="" rel="nofollow" target="_blank"> valour .
+For more information about Valour, to subscribe, or to receive updates, visit valour .

 Cautionary note regarding forward-looking information: